Summerville Domestic Violence Attorneys

 Our domestic violence lawyers in Summerville can help you with:

-- Devising a plan of attack to arrive at the best possible outcome possible
+- Devising a plan of attack to arrive at the best possible outcome based on the evidence, your goals, and how domestic violence cases are typically handled in local courts.

-- Navigating a no-contact order in a domestic violence charge when children are shared
+- Navigating a no-contact order in a domestic violence charge when children are shared, including coordinating safe exchanges and addressing related family court concerns.